Sunlighter/CanonicalTypes/README.md

 As with uninterned symbols, when mutable boxes are deserialized, new mutable boxes with new identities are created, but they match one-for-one with the old mutable boxes.

+## Comments

+Comments are now supported in data-as-text.
+These do not show up in the data model at all.
+A comment is allowed anywhere that insignificant whitespace is allowed.

+Like with Scheme and Lisp, a comment begins with ``;`` and continues to the end of the line.

+There is currently no form of multi-line comment.